- Web Sites

 There are printers, scanners, digital cameras, portable LCD projectors, laptops, GPS units and a large format printer for posters.
 Much of the equipment is avaiable for temporary check out by geology faculty and students as needed for classes, research, field trips and presentations.

-There is a "drone" for , a "CAVE" (computer assisted virtual environment), and an "Interactive Virtual Sandbox" helping to expand research into digital fields along with GPS, GIS, and remote sensing techniques, as well as traditional geologic mapping, which can be enhanced by the use of any of the currently available digital technologies.
+There is a "drone" (Unmanned Aerial Vehicle), a "CAVE" (computer assisted virtual environment), and an "Interactive Virtual Sandbox".
+These digital tools enhance and expand research and understanding.
+GPS, GIS, and remote sensing as well as traditional geologic mapping techniques are all employed in modern geologic and environmental research.

 Students produced an Interactive Virtual Sandbox using open source software, a Micorsoft kinect and help from campus facilities carpenters to build the actual box and platform.
 It has been used in demonstrations to show topographic features in a three dimensional environment.
 Kids (of ALL ages!) love playing in the sand and changing the landscape.